DustyArmstrong/xen-orchestra-arm/README.md

 Currently running XO 5.78.2.

 Built for Raspberry Pi 32bit and 64bit.

+**Note - Aug 2023** 32 bit appears to no longer be supported.
+I have tested the _aarch64_ build and this is current under the _aarch64latest_ tag.
+The 32 bit build fails with a memory segmentation fault - the last working config is under the _armhf_ tag.

 ## Getting Started